Uche14/alx-system_engineering-devops/0x00-shell_basics/README.md

 The long format
 current directory contents, including hidden files Display current directory contents.
 Create a script that creates a directory
+Move the file